dakyskye/dxhd/README.md

 ## READ THIS FIRST

-Issue [#39](https://github.com/dakyskye/dxhd/issues/39) was opened to track the rewrite process of dxhd The reason why [rewrite](https://github.com/dakyskye/dxhd/tree/rewrite) is required is that current codebase is terrible (but the app works well, does not matter for an end-user).
+Issue [#39](https://github.com/dakyskye/dxhd/issues/39) was opened to track the rewrite process of dxhd.
+The reason why [rewrite](https://github.com/dakyskye/dxhd/tree/rewrite) is required is that the current codebase is terrible (but the app works well, does not matter for an end-user).
-I've hardly read [XGB](https://github.com/BurntSushi/xgb) was abandoned when I lost my motivation to finish the rewrite.
+I'd hardly read [XGB](https://github.com/BurntSushi/xgb) was abandoned when I lost my motivation to finish the rewrite.

 What now?
 Nothing to worry about, there is only one bug in the parser which I will document here. dxhd is being rewritten in Rust!